arbailey2297/arbailey2297.github.io/_publications/edit-wands-always.md

 ---
-title: "Edit Wands Always: Experimentation, Modding, and Metagaming in Noita (forthcoming)"
+title: "🧙‍♂️Edit Wands Always: Experimentation, Modding, and Metagaming in Noita (forthcoming)"
 collection: publications
 permalink: /publication/edit-wands-always
 excerpt: 'This is a paper written about .'